Vasanthan-aka-Maari/Vasanthan-aka-Maari/README.md

 [<img src="https://img.shields.io/badge/Portfolio-%23000000.svg?&style=for-the-badge">](https://vasanthan-aka-maari.github.io/portfolio/#/)

 Here are some ideas to get you started:
-- :school: I'm currently studing in ... a school in Karur, Tamil Nadu
+- :school: I'm currently studing in ...
+SRM University
 - 🔭 I’m currently working on ...
 Inspiring projects
 - 🌱 I’m currently learning ...
 Reactjs and Firebase
 - 👯 I’m looking to collaborate on ...
 Any of project